Last Updated on February 20, 2023 by DAVID

 If one mattress is significantly heavier than the other, place the lighter mattress on top so that it’s easier to move and adjust as needed.
 Once both mattresses are in place, secure them together using straps or bungee cords so they don’t shift during use.
 With a little bit of effort, you can successfully stack two mattresses on top of each other – just be sure to do your research beforehand and take precautions to prevent any accidents!

-How to stack two mattresses?
+How to stack or put two mattresses?

 - Place one mattress topper on top of the other